Composition Games for Distributed Systems: the EU Grant games: Two Protocols with Opposing Policies

 When the CN is not a complete graph, this theorem is not necessarily true.
-For another graph topology, Figure~\ref{fig: CGF-POA} shows an example of a CN and player values such that the SPOA is $3 - \epsilon$, where $\epsilon$ is an arbitrarily small constant.
+Figure~\ref{fig: CGF-POA} shows an example of a non-clique CN and player values such that the SPOA is $3 - \epsilon$, where $\epsilon$ is an arbitrarily small constant.
 We conjecture that $3$ is the correct bound.
-We remark that for the CCC game a strong equilibria always exists.
-The proof is essentially the same as that of Lemma~\ref{lm: MagnetSE} (for the \IMCG), and is thus omitted here.

-The example in the figure also demonstrates another interesting phenomenon: the optimal consortium (with the highest average among all eligible consortia) is not necessarily a strong equilibrium.
-This follows since the central node will not want to form a consortium with the optimal group, preventing its formation.
+We remark that for the CCC game a strong equilibria always exists, see Lemma~\ref{lm: MagnetSE}.
+The figure demonstrates another interesting phenomenon: the optimal consortium is not necessarily a strong equilibrium.
+Here, the central node will prevent the formation of the optimal group.